Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Overview

 \textit{Which part to mask?} Prior work identified entities from on-device error prone text transcripts and segmented word boundaries using silence as a separator.
 This approach can be frail.
 Instead we predict named entities using our token to entity prediction classifier and mask the content of the respective token's timestamp.
 Our masking strategy completely relies on timestamps and is more accurate.

 \textit{How to mask?} Incorrect or insufficient masking configurations can leak sensitive information and compromise privacy.
+We partition the spoken input into discrete segments based on their token timestamps and only replace the sensitive segments with a choice of \textit{mask}; rest of the audio is kept intact (ref.
+Figure \ref{fig:mc}).

-We partition the spoken input into discrete segments based on their token timestamps and only replace the sensitive segments with a choice of \textit{mask}; rest of the audio is kept intact (ref. \autoref{fig:mc}).
-We explore different choice of masks: silence, white noise, melody etc. (ref. \S\ref{app:com}).
+\textit{Choice of mask?} Incorrect or insufficient masking configurations can leak sensitive information and compromise privacy.
+We partition the spoken input into discrete segments based on their token timestamps and only replace the sensitive segments with a choice of \textit{mask}; rest of the audio is kept intact (ref.
+Figure \ref{fig:mc}).
+We explore different choice of masks: silence, white noise, melody \& dummy word injection (\S\ref{sub:m}).

+Empirically, we find that white noise is the better mask configurator; cloud language models can recover well from noise-masked inputs.

-\paragraph{Choice of Transcription Recovery} The cloud returns pseudo-transcripts on the masked segments that needs to be replaced by the locally saved entity segments.
+\paragraph{\textbf{Choice of Transcription Recovery}} The cloud returns pseudo-transcripts on the masked segments that needs to be replaced by the locally saved entity segments.
 This patching (or recovery) approach can be (1) timestamp based that works best when the edge and cloud prediction are aligned but dissimilar and (2) confidence score based, that chooses the most credible tokens.
-Elaborated in \autoref{sec:recovery}.
+Elaborated in Section \ref{sec:recovery}.